 The island of Jomfruland outside Kragerø is a part of a glacial moraine stretching from the Baltic Sea through Sweden and along the Norwegian coast.
 A favourable climate and lush vegetation have attracted a great variety of birds: some 60 to 70 species nest here.
 A bird-watching station is also located here.
 Jomfruland is known for its long boulder beach.
 The island is free of traffic and is popular with cyclists and campers.
-One of the islands in Norway with the most sunny days is Jomfruland.
+Jomfruland is also one of the islands in Norway with the most sunny days.
 It can be reached by ferry from the idyllic seaside town of Kragerø.

-A popular hiking trail runs up to Telemark's highest mountain, Gaustatoppen, towering 1,883 metres above sea level.
+A popular hiking trail runs up to Telemark's highest mountain, Gaustatoppen, which towers 1,883 metres above sea level.
 It takes about two hours to ascend.
 On a clear day you can see one sixth of Norway from the summit.
-There are nice views over Rjukan and the Hardangervidda mountain plateau.
-You can choose wether to hike to the summit or travel inside the mountain using the The Gausta Line.
+There are nice views over Rjukan, at the edge of the Hardangervidda mountain plateau, from where there are hiking trails over to the west coast of Norway.